-Online dating has become increasingly popular over the past several years.
+Online Dating is So Tough For Men has become increasingly popular over the past several years.
 Every year millions of men turn to internet dating in an effort to meet more women without risking face-to-face rejection.
 Unfortunately, internet dating doesn’t work very well for most men because the odds are so heavily against them.

 According to a November 2003 study by Jupiter Research, men are four times more likely than women to subscribe to an online dating site and twice as likely to browse, post, or respond to a profile.
 Obviously, those odds are stacked strongly in favor of the women.